 Your chances decrease significantly if one or more of these conditions are not met.

-If you are pregnant than a pregnancy test is usually positive 15+ days after ovulation.
+If you are pregnant then a pregnancy test is usually positive 15+ days after ovulation.
 That's why knowing the exact day of ovulation is crucial in improving your chances of getting pregnant.

 Making sure that you ovulate and finding out exactly when you ovulate will very likely improve your chances of getting pregnant.
 That's why checking ovulation signs and symptoms is crucial, especially when taking Clomid (clomiphene citrate).